drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 This keeps all your runs organized with descriptive names that make it easy to identify which parameters were used for each model.

+#### 18 : Running your model again

-18. **Now run your model again.** Keep a close eye on your pgstar plots, particularly the mixing panel.
+**Now run your model again.** Keep a close eye on your pgstar plots, particularly the mixing panel.
 Compare it with those of the other people at your table.

+#### 19 : Collecting the TAMS output

-19. After your model finishes running, we'll extract key parameters at the Terminal Age Main Sequence (TAMS).
+ After your model finishes running, we'll extract key parameters at the Terminal Age Main Sequence (TAMS).

 Open the final history.data file in your new LOGS directory with a text editor.
 The TAMS is represented by the final line in this file - this is where the central hydrogen has been depleted to the threshold we set (1d-6) and the run was ended.

 From this final line, **record the following values in the second page of** [the spreadsheet](https://docs.google.com/spreadsheets/d/1qSNR-dV28Tr_RWv3bDu8OYsq7jTVcTQxmqzWqLM52es/edit?usp=sharing):
 - log_Teff (logarithm of effective temperature)
 - log_L (logarithm of luminosity in solar units)